 Increases Your Energy

 It takes a lot of energy to get through our busy days in this modern world.
 Most of us need a full night of restful sleep each night to feel well-rested and energized.
-In the previously mentioned sleep study, people taking PQQ over eight weeks also reported significant improvements to their energy levels.
+People taking PQQ over eight weeks reported significant improvements to their energy levels.

 But catching more ZZZs isn't the only reason why PQQ may improve energy.
-Since mitochondria produce energy for cells and PQQ stimulates the production of mitochondria, you may also see an overall energy increase.[2, 6]
+Since mitochondria produce energy for cells and PQQ stimulates the production of mitochondria, you may also see an overall boost of energy during the day.[2, 6]

 Promotes a Healthy Immune System